skip to main content

 Why you should trust us

-Our sports experts analyzed the complete NFL Divisional Round schedule, verifying the broadcast and streaming details for every game.
-We evaluated each matchup’s viewing options across cable, satellite, and streaming platforms to identify the most convenient and cost-effective ways to tune in.
-We also examined the on-field matchups to provide thoughtful predictions for each game.
+Our CableTV.com Sports Editor, Taylor Kujawa, analyzed the complete NFL Divisional Round schedule, verifying the broadcast and streaming details for every game.
+He evaluated each matchup’s viewing options across cable, satellite, and streaming platforms to identify the most convenient and cost-effective ways to tune in.
+Taylor also examined the on-field matchups to provide thoughtful predictions for each game.

 Check out our How We Rank page to learn more about our methods.